Elicha Ahui: Drogheda United

 On 30 June 2024, Drogheda announced Ahui had returned on a deal until the end of the 2024 season.
 Ahui played in Drogheda's successful 2024 FAI Cup final on 10 November, his first senior honour.

 Walsall

 On 15 January 2025, Walsall announced the signing of Ahui on an 18-month deal with an optional year extension.
 He was subsequently loaned back to Drogheda for the next 12 months.
 He made just 8 appearances in his 2025 loan spell back at Drogheda, scoring 1 goal in a season hampered by injury.
+After returning from his long term injury, Ahui made his Walsall debut on 6 August 2026, in a 1–0 win away to Bristol City in the EFL Cup.